Daniel Siegel

 LaTeX Notes - Calculus II / Embedded Systems

-Clubs & Societies - Tufts IEEE, Jumbo Juggling / Fire & Flow Club, Mitre eCTF (see above), Tufts Solar Vehicle Project (TSVP), Music Production Club, Society of Physics Students
+Clubs & Societies - Tufts IEEE, Jumbo Juggling / Fire & Flow Club, Mitre eCTF, Tufts Solar Vehicle Project (TSVP), Music Production Club, Society of Physics Students

 Lab Affiliations